 And you hug her hard, but she’s used to that, too, and she lets you, and even lets you sing along without complaining (“this time only, mom!”), and you are lucky, probably the luckiest woman living, and happier than you have ever been, but not in any way an academic would understand, or even conceive.
 Your joy is bigger than the universe and contains all the sorrow of a lifetime, and has nothing whatsoever to do with feeling sufficiently rewarded for your work.

-Many people have asked, so I have made For Jessica available as a paperback and as a Kindle ebook.
-Click here for further information.
+Many people have asked, so I have made For Jessica available as a paperback and as an ebook.
+Click here for the Amazon link (Kindle and paperback versions) .
+Other ebook options are available here.
 All proceeds go to support Jessica.